 - Pongal tastes best when made fresh and eaten hot.

-- Pongal thickens a little on cooling.
-You can save leftovers in the refrigerator and reheat them in a microwave or on the stovetop (add water if required to adjust consistency) just before serving.
+- Pongal thickens slightly upon cooling.
+You can save leftovers in the refrigerator and reheat them in a microwave or on the stovetop (adding water if necessary to adjust the consistency) just before serving.

 - You can store the leftovers in an airtight container in the refrigerator for up to 2 days.